vikulin/kicad-action/README.md

 # kicad-action

 GitHub Action to automate KiCad tasks, e.g. check ERC/DRC on pull requests or generate production files for releases.
+Having a lot of improvements this is an upgraded version of [sparkengineering/kicad-action](sparkengineering/kicad-action).

 ## Features